 # Settings

-This section covers the terminal settings available to the user without entering a PIN code.
+This section will cover the terminal settings that are accessible to the user without entering a PIN code.

 # Information

-To view detailed information about the terminal, go to the section:
+To view detailed information about the terminal, navigate to the section:

 network address;